dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A36: DCE - Phase 2 - Technical Implementation Plan
 # Date Created: C69
 # Author: AI Model
-# Updated on: C95 (Add plan for diff view and enhanced parsing)
+# Updated on: C96 (Add persistent parse mode and robust new cycle logic)

 - **Key/Value for A0:**
 - **Description:** Details the technical approach for building the Parallel Co-Pilot Panel, including the new webview provider, state management, IPC channels, and backend logic for file content swapping.